 A prolific recording artist, Hong recorded the American premiere of Johann Sebastian Bach’s Alles mit Gott und nichts ohn’ ihn, BWV 1127, for National Public Radio’s Performance Today.
 Other recordings include the world premiere of Rebel and Francoeur’s Zélindor, roi des Sylphes (Naxos), Pergolesi’s Stabat Mater (Peter Lee Music), and Sentirete una Canzonetta with Harmonious Blacksmith.
-Hong is also a featured soloist in Ensemble Klang’s recording of Michael Hersch’s cortex and ankle.
-Early 2018 saw the commercial release of her debut solo CD on Innova Recordings, the recording featuring Milton Babbitt’s Philomel and Michael Hersch’s a breath upwards.
-Upcoming recordings include Kurtág’s Kafka Fragments with Patricia Kopatchinskaja on the New Focus label, and a program featuring the music of Georg Friedrich Haas.
+Hong is a featured soloist in Ensemble Klang’s recording of Michael Hersch’s cortex and ankle.
+Early 2018 saw the commercial release of her debut solo CD on Innova Recordings featuring Milton Babbitt’s Philomel and Michael Hersch’s a breath upwards.
+Hong was hailed as “an important new soprano undaunted by difficult contemporary challenges” (The WholeNote), who gives “landmark performances of two landmark works” (Gapplegate Classical-Modern Music Review).
+Anticipated in the fall of 2022 is the release of Michael Hersch’s the script of storms with BBC Symphony Orchestra on the New Focus label.

-Hong currently serves as faculty on the voice department at the Peabody Conservatory of The Johns Hopkins University.
+Hong currently serves as Associate Professor in the Vocal Studies Department at the Peabody Conservatory of The Johns Hopkins University.